omerbsezer/Fast-Pytorch/README.md

 # Fast-Pytorch

-This repo aims to cover Pytorch details, Pytorch example implementations, Pytorch sample codes, running Pytorch codes with Google Colab in a nutshell.
+This repo aims to cover Pytorch details, Pytorch example implementations, Pytorch sample codes, running Pytorch codes with Google Colab (with K80 GPU/CPU) in a nutshell.

 ## Running in Colab
 - Two way: